Looooong/Unity-SRP-VXGI/README.md

 # Unity-SRP-VXGI

+## This is the legacy branch, examples will be moved to a separate repo

 Voxel-based Global Illumination using Unity Scriptable Render Pipeline.

 This project is my graduation thesis at Ho Chi Minh City University of Technology.
 Inspired by [sonicether/SEGI](https://github.com/sonicether/SEGI).